 This program is designed to encourage tenured-related faculty to apply to the limited submission, National Endowment for the Humanities (NEH) Summer Stipend program.
 A humanities scholar who is selected by UO's internal faculty committee to represent the UO to NEH, but is not ultimately selected by the NEH, will receive a $6000 stipend (includes OPE) from the OVPRI.

 This new program, supported by the OVPRI and the University Venture Development II fund, aims to foster the accelerated translation of innovations developed at UO into new products, services and businesses.

-The Research Instrumentation and Equipment Program is designed to help Research Core Facilities acquire new and repair, upgrade or replace existing instrumentation critical to UO’s research infrastructure.
-The Program will enable Research Core Facilities to continue to provide world class service to both internal and external users.
+This program helps Research Core Facilities acquire new and repair, upgrade or replace existing instrumentation critical to UO’s research infrastructure.

 The competitiveness of the federal funding climate presents unique challenges to principal investigators, especially as unanticipated gaps in funding have negative effects on the continuation of active research programs.
 The Bridge Funding Support program provides interim resources to mitigate a challenging federal climate and to facilitate the ongoing viability of federally funded research projects.

 - Deadline: Rolling

 Faculty can apply for funding to contract with an external reviwer to provide critical feedback (written and via phone or video conference) for major competitive awards.

 PIs who seek visualization services to enhance their proposals can request financial support from RDS to cover costs of the work.
 These services include consultation on conceptual approaches and illustration, animation, and graphic design.

 UO Departmental Support Programs